How To Reduce Your Summer Electric Bill

 Planting shade trees on the south and west sides of your home is a permanent solution to cut down the energy costs.
 These shade trees will cut down the cooling costs of your home.

-Not only will you get to enjoy lowered electricity bills during the summer, you can benefit from it all year long.
+Not only will you get to enjoy lowered electricity bills during the summer, but you can also benefit from it all year long.

 Plus, tree planting is a great family activity too!